-City of North Miami Spring Camp at Keystone Community Center, 13050 Ixora Court, runs daily from 8 a.m.-6 p.m. for children age 5-14.
+City of North Miami at Keystone Community Center, 13050 Ixora Court and Joe Celestin Center, 1525 NW 135 St., runs daily from 7:30 a.m.-6 p.m. for children age 6-14.
 Early dropoff and late pickup are available for an additional fee.
 The weekly fee of $100 for residents and $120 for nonresidents includes field trips, activities, a daily snack and related transportation.
 Click here for more information.

-Deering Estate wants your kids to “Splash into Spring” with its camp from 7:30 a.m.-5 p.m. daily.
+Deering Estate wants your kids to “Splash into Spring” with its camp from 8 a.m.-4 p.m. daily.
 Designed for age 6-14, the camp offers an up-close look at marine life and teaches kids about the importance of protecting these habitats.
 Cost is $200, with after-care available until 6 p.m. for an extra fee.
 Register online or call 305-235-1668, ext.
 233.

 Miami EcoAdventures Camps has two options: Camp Black Bear from 10 a.m.-4 p.m. at A.D.
-Barnes Park Nature Center, 3401 SW 72nd Ave.; and Camp Manatee from 9:30 a.m.-4 p.m. at the Greynolds Park Boathouse, 17530 W. Dixie Highway, North Miami Beach.
+Barnes Park Nature Center, 3401 SW 72nd Ave.; and Camp Manatee from 9:30 a.m.-4 p.m. at Arch Creek Park & Nature Center.
 Cost for both is $125 weekly, with a 10 percent discount for siblings.
 Field trips cost extra.
 The nature-based programs promise to pack fun and education in one week of activities.
 Campers will get to try their hand at scientific experiments, take field trips, and enjoy the great outdoors.

-Miami Seaquarium runs its Spring Camp from 9:30 a.m.-4:30 p.m. daily for children older than age 5.
+Miami Seaquarium runs its Spring Camp from 8:30 a.m.-4:30 p.m. daily for kids ages 6-12.
 It offers participants the chance to learn about environmental issues including pollution, invasive species, water conservation, habitat destruction and endangered species.
 The weeklong camp includes one marine mammal show a day, at least one animal interaction a day, arts and crafts, and interactive games.
-Cost is $250 a week for walk-ins and $195 if you register online.
-Please note: This camp offers an Early Bird Special.
-Register by Feb.
-28 to pay just $175 per week.
+Cost is $299 a week.
 Other fees may apply.
 For more information, go to miamiseaquarium.com/camp or call 305-361-5705, ext.
 526.

-Zoo Miami, 12400 SW 152nd St., will teach children age 4-12 all about what’s “hopping, hatching, blooming or buzzing” during the spring season.
+Zoo Miami, 12400 SW 152nd St., will teach children age 5-12 all about what’s “hopping, hatching, blooming or buzzing” during the spring season.
 Its Spring Camp runs from 8:30 a.m.-4:30 p.m. daily, with free after-care available until 5:30 p.m.
-Cost is $180 for members and $225 for nonmembers.
-Fee includes a packed lunch (main dish, two sides and a drink) provided by Zoo Miami’s Taste of the Wild catering service.
+Cost is $200 for members with promo code and $250 for nonmembers.
+Meal plan at an additional cost provided by Zoo Miami’s Taste of the Wild catering service.
+Click here for info.